maryfrances01/kwizlet/README.md

 ### Kwizlet Features
 - Create new flashcard sets to save to a database.
 - Edit card decks.
-- Add cards to desks.
+- Add cards to decks.
 - Study flashcards by flipping through the cards to see questions and answers.

 ### Installation